Gervais Street Bridge – Columbia, South Carolina

-Above the railings on the bridge you will find cast iron light fixtures.
-The decorative fixtures have a palmetto tree on their bases.
-There are vine patterns on the octagonal posts and an acanthus leaf, which stands for quality, longevity, and creativity.
+Above the railings on the bridge sit cast iron light fixtures.
+The decorative lights posts have a palmetto tree on their bases.
+On the octagonal posts there are vine patterns and an acanthus leaf, which stands for quality, longevity, and creativity.

 Reflections on the Gervais Street Bridge

 Contributor Kathryn Harris writes, “I saw this bridge on my first visit to Columbia and thought it would be awesome to photograph at sunset.
 Truly a beautiful site.
 I will come back in the spring to photograph it again.”

 Photographer Benton Henry tells the story of his photo at the top of the page: “The photograph was made for an article celebrating the 25th anniversary of Columbia Business Monthly magazine.
 They asked me to get them a shot that would say ‘Columbia.’
 I thought this did it, and so did they.
 It has since been used for a phone book cover, websites and sold as a fine print throughout the area.”

 Gervais Street Bridge Add Info and More Photos